 Rock climbing is more than just being hooked up to a bunch of ropes and climbing up a wall.
-Rock climbing gets you out of your everyday routine, challenges you in ways you’ve never experienced before and helps you focus on the present moment.
+Rock climbing therapy gets you out of your everyday routine, challenges you in ways you’ve never experienced before and helps you focus on the present moment.

 At The Raleigh House, we offer rock climbing as an experiential therapy activity that can help strengthen your body, toughen your mind and give you a new way to cope with stress instead of relying on alcohol or drug use.

 Rock climbing is a vigorous, physical activity that requires the use of your hands, feet and other parts of the body to climb rocks, mountains or indoor structures.
 Rock climbing is a physically and mentally demanding activity that takes strength, will-power and determination to complete.

 Unlike bouldering, top roping or other competitive rock climbing, The Raleigh House offers indoor rock climbing as part of our therapy, where clients can safely climb no matter the time of day or weather conditions outside.

 At The Raleigh House, we believe you need a combination of evidence-based treatments and experiential therapies to help heal the mind, body and spirit from addiction.
 If you have one without the other, you’re missing a significant part of treatment that’s crucial to long-term recovery.

 This is why we offer indoor rock climbing as an experiential therapy activity alongside evidence-based treatments like individual and group therapy.
 Our indoor rock climbing wall gives you a less traditional form of exercise and an outlet for any stress or emotions you may be feeling as you work through your addiction.

 Rock climbing is a rewarding activity that offers countless benefits to those in addiction treatment.
 These benefits include:

 Addiction has harmed your body and diminished your physical strength.
 Similar to lifting weights or running, rock climbing can make you stronger and improve your overall physical health.